Lorien Legacies: United As One

 Six makes her way to the central chamber where John lays beaten and broken.
 She sees a frail withered old man crawling across the cavern floor she picks up the Voron dagger and decapitates him.
 She makes her way over to John who she thinks is dead but a gasp from John proves otherwise.
-His eyes swollen shut he grasps six's arm and whispers 'Sarah?', Six gives him a quick kiss before he falls unconscious.
+His eyes swollen shut he grasps Six' arm and whispers 'Sarah?', Six gives him a quick kiss before he falls unconscious.
 Six grabs John and they climb on to Bernie Kosar's back and fly up.
 John remembers snippets after that such as seeing Adam crying as he clutched the final form of Dust who was frozen in a wolf/snake form.
 John decides to close his eyes not wanting to see any more sadness.

 One year later John is secluded in the Himalayas restoring the cave that Eight had found.
-He scrubs the prophecies from the wall and Ella, who has kept him company for some months, tells him it's time.
+He scrubs the prophecies from the wall and Ella, who has kept him company for some months, tells him it is time.
 Clutching a small box, he flies to the Garde academy under construction in San Francisco to meet the others.
 John apologizes and gives Nine something from his box.
-Lexa is also at the academy hacking into the dark web protecting the human garde from potential threats.
+Lexa is also at the academy hacking into the dark web protecting the human Garde from potential threats.

-He then goes to New York where repairs and construction is still under way.
+He then goes to New York where repairs and construction are still under way.
 He observes Daniela from afar who uses her stone legacy to repair building foundations before embracing her mother.

 John sees Agent Walker in a Montreal car park where she kills someone.
 John reveals himself to her and she is pleased to see him, he says to her you better have a good reason for that, in response she shows what was in the man's briefcase, 3 vials of black ooze which surprises John.
 Walker takes out a vial from her pocket and pours it into the black ooze, destroying the substance.
 Walker says she could use some help tracking this down and John hands her a blue loralite pendant from his box and says they will talk about it soon.

 He finds Adam in Alaska with Rex in a prison camp with other Mogs who surrendered, John says he can break them out and he replies saying this is the best place for him to rehabilitate his people.
-It's mentioned he got a full pardon but didn't use it.
+It is mentioned he got a full pardon but did not use it.
 John gives him a pendant.